Claim Compensation for Diabetes Care Mismanagement or Negligence

 Stroke and Heart problems: Diabetics are more prone to hardening of the arteries and it is this which makes them twice as likely to suffer a heart attack or stroke than those without the condition.
 For this reason, anyone with diabetes who complains of symptoms which can be early indicators of stroke or heart attack should be admitted to hospital for appropriate tests without delay.

 Vision problems: Similar to the nerve damage which can affect the feet and toes Diabetic Retinopathy is a problem that affects the blood vessels in the retina.
 Without regular eye examinations and timely diagnosis, it can lead to vision loss.
 For this reason, early detection, treatment, and proper aftercare is essential to ensure vision loss can be prevented.

 Kidney Failure: Once again problems with blood vessels making the kidneys less efficient, known as Diabetic nephropathy can be a serious complication that can result from late or missed diagnosis.
 As part of routine aftercare Diabetic patients should have regular urine and blood tests which can assist with early detection of kidney problems.

 Premature Death: if not caught early enough a number of the above conditions can become life threatening and in some cases, sadly prove fatal.
 For this reason, healthcare professionals recognise that proper due diligence and care, and attention is essential when treating Diabetic patients as problems left untreated only continue to escalate without remedial treatment.

 In consideration of the above, if you believe that you or a loved one has suffered complications as a result of mismanaged care, missed or late diagnosis then call one of our expert lawyers today for a free initial consultation.
 We have specially trained Lawyers who have direct experience with such cases and they will be able to listen to the circumstances of your personal experience and advise with a high degree of confidence whether there is indeed a case to be answered.

-The types of failures that can occur in respect of diabetes Management
+What failures can occur because of diabetes Management?